predictive-clinical-neuroscience/PCNportal/client/assets/howto.md

 **What can I do with my results?**
 The resulting z-scores represent the deviations per feature per subject.
 Follow-up analysis can exploit this information to learn more about the relationship between your data and, for example, cognitive ability or diagnostic measures on the individual level.
 Some options for follow-up analysis are mass univariate group comparisons, post-hoc classification, and multivariate prediction, discussed in [Rutherford et al. (2022)](https://www.biorxiv.org/content/10.1101/2022.11.14.516460v1).

 The other result files contain different evaluation measures per subject of the transferred model fit.
-Pearson's Rho correlation and its p-value, Squared Mean Standardised Error (SMSE), Root Mean Squared Error (RMSE) and explained variance are provided.
-Pearson's Rho, SMSE and RMSE all score the model fit by evaluating the predicted mean, with a lower Pearson's Rho and a higher SMSE and RMSE indicating a better fit (example usage in [Kia et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9731431/) 2023).
+Pearson's Rho correlation and its p-value, Squared Mean Standardised Error (SMSE), Root Mean Squared Error (RMSE) and explained variance are provided for BLR, and for HBR the Mean Standardized Log-Loss (MSLL) is also provided.
+Pearson's Rho, SMSE and RMSE all score the model fit by evaluating the predicted mean, with a lower Pearson's Rho and a higher SMSE and RMSE indicating a better fit.
+The MSLL also measures the quality of estimated variance as is important for estimating individual variation ([Kia et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9731431/), 2023).

 Normative modelling is also a very visual concept, but visualization is not directly supported on the website yet.
 You can use the code at the bottom of this Jupyter [notebook](https://github.com/predictive-clinical-neuroscience/braincharts/blob/master/scripts/apply_normative_models_ct.ipynb) to plot your own results.
 <br />